The Shakespearean Authorship Question

 By this I mean to say that the name Shake-speare was a deliberate construction used to represent Edward de Vere, the 17th Earl of Oxford, who could not, because of his family's position and other court politics, "write for attribution."
 Others had used variations of the hyphenated term to extol Oxford's talent, so it was only natural that he use this variation both to conjure Pallas Athena (the patron goddess of Greek and Roman drama), the spear-shaker, as well as to reflect his crest as Viscount Bulbeck, which exhibits a lion brandishing a broken spear, not to mention his heredity guardianship of the oversized ceremonial sword-of-state, as Lord Great Chamberlain.

-of an elderly Edward de Vere,
+Edward de Vere,

 the 17th Earl of Oxford